 Temperature

-- Protect your rabbits from harsh weather conditions such as extreme heat, snow, or cold wind.
+1. Protect your rabbits from harsh weather conditions such as extreme heat, snow, and cold wind.

 A French Angora’s Diet